Ndosie/googledrivefilelister/README.md

     ```
     (Replace `your_script_name.py` with the actual name of your Python file.)
 3.  **Authentication:** The first time you run the script, a browser window will open, prompting you to authenticate your Google account.
 Follow the on-screen instructions to grant the necessary permissions.
 This creates a `token.json` file, so you won't have to re-authenticate every time you run it.
-4.  **Enter your Google Drive Folder ID:** The script will then ask you to input the ID of the Google Drive folder you want to scan.
-You can find this ID in the URL when you're viewing the folder in your web browser (it's the long string of characters after `/folders/`).
+4.  **Enter your Google Drive Folder ID:** The script will then ask you to input the name of the Google Drive folder you want to scan.
 5.  **Get your Excel file!** Once the script finishes, it will generate an Excel file (e.g., `google_drive_files.xlsx`) in the same directory.
-This file will contain two columns: "File Name" and "File Link," ready for all your data adventures!
+This file will contain three columns: "Folder Name", "File Name" and "File Link," or you may change it to get other metadata.

 ---